worldmaking/digm5010/vehicles.md

 > Cyberneticist Valentino Braitenberg argues that his extraordinarily simple mechanical vehicles manifest behaviors that appear identifiable as fear, aggression, love, foresight, and optimism.
 The vehicle idea was a thought experiment conceived to show that complex, apparently purposive behaviour did not need to depend on complex representations of the environment inside a creature or agents brain.
 In fact simply by reacting to the environment in a consistent manner was more than enough to explain the low level reactive behaviours exhibited by many animals.

 This book is quite short, but richly dense.
-There's a copy of Ch1-6 in our Teams Readings folder.
+There's a copy of Ch1-6 in our Readings folder.

 ---